LinqLover/google-photos-rummy/README.md

 	  3. In the confirmation window, download the credentials file by clicking "Download JSON".
 	  4. Save the file as `client_secret.json` into the cloned project folder.

-4. Randomly select & download your photos by executing the script:
+4. **Execute the script to randomly select & download your photos:**

    ```shell
    python3 google_photos_rummy.py